brianglass/anastasis/files/6_september.md

 Theotokion.

-As bridal escort the godlike Archangel came and addressed with his Â‘Hail!Â’, O Bride of God without bridegroom, the glory of the Angels and the protection and wall of defence of humans.
+As bridal escort the godlike Archangel came and addressed with his ‘Hail!’, O Bride of God without bridegroom, the glory of the Angels and the protection and wall of defence of humans.

 ****